Shafeeq Faruk

-Shafeeq Faruk is a Singaporean footballer who plays as a striker for S.League club Young Lions.
+Mohamad Shafeeq bin Faruk is a Singaporean footballer who plays as a striker for S.League club Young Lions.

 Club career

 He was the 2015 Prime League top scorer with 20 goals and was promoted to the senior squad for 2016.

 However, prior to the start of the 2016 season, he was called up by the FAS to join the Young Lions FC.

 International career

 He also represented the Singapore National U21 team which finished third in the 2015 Vietnam Youth Newspaper Cup.